 Guide to Awards and Insignia

 The Advancement Trail

-No matter what age or grade a boy joins Cub Scouting, he must earn his Bobcat badge before he can advance to the rank of Tiger, Wolf, Bear, or Webelos.
-A boy must complete the Bobcat requirements, which include:
+Cub Scouts in 1st - 5th grade must earn their Bobcat badge before they can advance to the rank of Tiger, Wolf, Bear, or Webelos Scout.
+Requirements include:

 - Learn and say the Cub Scout motto, the Scout Oath, and the Scout Law and tell what they mean;

 - Show the Cub Scout sign, salute, and handshake and tell what they mean; and

 - With your parent or guardian complete the exercises in the pamphlet How to Protect Your Children from Child Abuse: A Parent's Guide.